 Once all assets have been collected in, we will then settle any inheritance tax claim, close accounts and policies and collect in any assets that are due to the estate.
 We will then settle any liabilities before drawing up a final estate account which will detail all of the assets and liabilities we have administered for the estate.
 Once completed and agreed we will then distribute the estate.

-Generally, probate work can be taken in and dealt with in 2 to 3 months, however this can vary depending upon the size of the estate and the speed at which third parties, such as banks and insurance companies, return to us.
+Generally, probate work can be concluded within 2 to 3 months, however, this can vary depending upon the size of the estate and the speed at which third parties, such as banks and insurance companies, return to us.